JereKuusela/valheim-expand_world_spawns/README.md

   - When using format `key value`, the key must have at least this amount of value.
   - After spawning, the key value is reduced by the required value.
   - This can be used to create limited spawns.
-  - Creature deaths automatically increase the key value by 1 if they have defeated key set.
+  - Creature deaths can be changed to increase the key value by using the `defeatSetGlobalKey` field.
+  - See the [Fields](#fields) section for more info.
 - requiredEnvironments: List of valid environments/weathers.
 - spawnDistance (default: `10` meters): Distance to suppress similar spawns.
 - spawnRadiusMin (default: `40` meters): Minimum distance from every player.